 NOMINATE YOUR CANDIDATE FOR DSP AWARD FOR DEMOCRACY

-The Kosovar Civil Society Foundation (KCSF) invites you to nominate your candidates for the 2018 edition of the Award for Democracy until September 30, 2018!
+Kosovar Civil Society Foundation (KCSF) invites you to nominate candidates for the 2019 edition of the Democracy Award by 20 January 2020!

-The purpose of the award is to evaluate and recognize the contribution of civil society as a result of new ideas, intellectual courage or achievements in the process of democratization of Kosovo.
+Purpose of the Democracy Award is to honor and recognize contributions of organizations and individuals, which resulted from new ideas, intellectual courage or achievements in the process of democratization of Kosovo.